-In the present proceeding, Docket No. E-7, Sub 1285, on February 28, 2023, Duke Energy Carolinas, LLC (DEC or the Company) filed an application for approval of its

-DSM/EE rider (Rider EE1 or Rider 15) for 20242 (Application) and the direct testimony and exhibits of Shannon R. Listebarger, Rates and Regulatory Strategy Manager for DEC, and Casey Q. Fields - Strategy and Collaboration Manager for the Carolinas in DEC's Customer Solutions Regulatory Enablement group.
-On March 7, 2023, DEC filed a correction to witness Fields' Exhibits D-J, due to technical difficulties in transmitting the exhibits.
+In the present proceeding, Docket No. E-7, Sub 1285, on February 28, 2023, Duke Energy Carolinas, LLC ("DEC" or the "Company") filed an application for approval of its DSM/EE rider ("Rider EE" or "Rider 15") for 2024 ("Application") and the direct testimony and exhibits of Shannon R. Listebarger, Rates and Regulatory Strategy Manager for DEC, and Casey Q. Fields - Strategy and Collaboration Manager for the Carolinas in the Company's Customer Solutions Regulatory Enablement group.
+On March 7, 2023, DEC filed a correction to Fields' Exhibits D-J, due to technical difficulties in transmitting the exhibits.